 Anonymous banks however are not the answer to tax avoidance.
 While there are proper ways to internationalize your tax structure hiding money from your government is illegal, and you will get caught.

-Is there still Privacy and Confidentiality in Offshore Banking?
+Is there still Privacy and Confidentiality in Foreign Banking?

 Offshore banks generally make the privacy of their customers a top priority.
 They are, after all, competing for the business of people who want to bank securely and confidentially; breaking their clients' confidentiality under any but the most pressing circumstances would not be in their best interest.

 The circumstances under which an offshore bank will break confidentiality with a client depend on the laws of the bank's jurisdiction.